Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 }
 ```

-If you look at the official documentation, you'll see there are several ways to deploy the NGINX ingress controller.
+If you look at the official documentation, you'll see there are several ways to deploy the nginx ingress controller.
 We'll be using a Helm-based approach for two reasons:

 1. It's self-contained and easy to configure & deploy